zhaoshenzhai/mathwiki/Notes/quotient_ring.md

 <div class="space"></div>

-The other ‘Isomorphism Theorems’ follow immediately from the corresponding theorems for groups{{< link file="quotient_group.md" type="proved_by" mod="dag" section="The Isomorphism Theorems" >}}; one simply replaces all instances of ‘normal subgroup’ with ‘ideal’, and verify that all morphisms involved are ring homomorphisms.
+The other ‘Isomorphism Theorems’ follow immediately from the corresponding theorems for groups{{< link file="quotient_group.md" type="proved_by" mod="dag" id="the_isomorphism_theorems" >}}; one simply replaces all instances of ‘normal subgroup’ with ‘ideal’, and verify that all morphisms involved are ring homomorphisms.
 Thus, we will only state them.

 {{< env type="theorem" name="Calculus of Ideals" >}}